 Tell us a little about yourself.
 What do you do at Blend and what are your specialties?

 Amanda: Early in my career, I was the office manager and event planner at a small hedge fund in New York City.
 I realized that the employee experience is one of the most important elements of happiness and productivity.
 My dream role of focusing just on Employee Experience opened at Blend, so I accepted and moved cross country, and I’ve never been happier at a job.
-Here at Blend, the Employee Experience is responsible for internal events, onboarding, recognition programs, engagement surveys, swag, and wellness programming.
+Here at Blend, the Employee Experience is responsible for internal events, onboarding, employee recognition programs, engagement surveys, swag, and wellness programming.
 It’s an incredibly rewarding role because we get to see the impact of our programming on our employees’ day-to-day lives.

 For an organization that is in the beginning stages of discovering what employee experience is for them, what steps or research do you recommend to help get them started?